 The fruity taste is not only found in natural coffees, but some are also manufactured in a way that some coffee varieties carry these scents.

 Another category of fruits, dried fruits are very popular with coffee lovers.

 In fact, gourmet coffee is an ode to this aromatic family since almonds, hazelnuts and walnuts are all part of it.

 Add the pecan and you have the four great nutty aromas of coffee.

 - white chocolate.

-Although these categories are a real eye-catcher for chocolate lovers, they are nonetheless easy to use and very meaningful.
+Although these categories are a real eye-catcher for chocolate lovers, they are still delicious for the vast majority.

-But you can also find cardamom, paprika, Espelette pepper, and many others.
+You can also seldom find cardamom, paprika, espelette pepper, and many others.